 Potential causes of becoming a sex addict

-Early exposure to pornographic materials or sexual trauma can also cause sex addiction.
-Mental health problems such as anxiety, depression, obsessive-compulsive disorder, and substance abuse are common with sex addiction.
+There can be several contributing factors that lead to sex addiction, such as sexual trauma, early exposure to pornography or even parenting.
+Mental health challenges such as anxiety, depression, obsessive-compulsive disorder and substance abuse are common with sex addiction.

 Sex addiction can also be attributed to early childhood trauma.
 For example, some individuals might have been exposed to sexual abuse or pornography at a young age.
 Other co-occurring problems such as obsessive-compulsive disorder, personality disorder, and substance abuse are also linked to sex addiction.